Attack time analysis in dynamic attack trees via integer linear programming

 \section{Abstract}

-Attack trees are an important tool in security analysis, and an important part of attack tree analysis is computing metrics.
-This paper focuses on dynamic attack trees and their \emph{min time} metric.
-For general attack trees, calculating \emph{min time} efficiently is an open problem, with the fastest current method being enumerating all minimal attacks, which is NP-hard.
-This paper introduces 3 new tools for calculating \emph{min time}.
-First, we show that static attack trees can be handled by a fast bottom-up algorithm.
-Second, we introduce a novel method for general dynamic attack trees based on mixed integer linear programming.
-Third, we show how the computation can be sped up by identifying the modules of an attack tree, i.e. subtrees connected to the rest of the attack tree via only one node.
-Experiments on a generated testing set of large attack trees verify that these methods have a large impact on performance.
+Attack trees (ATs) are an important tool in security analysis, and an important part of AT analysis is computing metrics.
+However, metric computation is NP-complete in general.
+In this paper, we showcase the use of mixed integer linear programming (MILP) as a tool for quantitative analysis.
+Specifically, we use MILP to solve the open problem of calculating the \emph{min time} metric of dynamic ATs, i.e., the minimal time to attack a system.
+We also present two other tools to further improve our MILP method: First, we show how the computation can be sped up by identifying the modules of an AT, i.e. subtrees connected to the rest of the AT via only one node.
+Second, we define a general semantics for dynamic ATs that significantly relaxes the restrictions on attack trees compared to earlier work, allowing us to apply our methods to a wide variety of ATs.
+Experiments on a synthetic testing set of large ATs verify that both the integer linear programming approach and modular analysis considerably decrease the computation time of attack time analysis.